pluggdapps/pagd/docs/myblog.rst

   tayra.ttlcompiler.*
-    configuration parameters prefixed with ``tayra.ttlcompiler.`` will be passed on to Tayra template compiler.
+    configuration parameters prefixed with ``tayra.ttlcompiler.`` will be passed on to tayra_ template compiler.

   google_webfonts
     list of, comma-separated, google's webfonts reference.
 Refer to